bhagabatabehera30/app_expert_covid19_tracker_new/README.md

 'database' => 'covid_tracker',
 # ==========================

+# You need to update composer
+composer update

-Finally start the server using command
+# Finally start the server using command

 php spark serve

-Then in browser view this app
+# Then in browser view this app

 http://localhost:8080/